BIG Hong Kong shopping guide

 Pacific Place Shanghai Tang/ photo: Vijay Verghese

 Don’t miss the huge multi-level Harvey Nichols store with its wonderful large display windows presenting everything from dinosaurs and zebras to blue elephants.
 This is a multi-brand store with everything from MCM and ARTE Madrid to Shisheido and Guerlain.
 Top designer brands at Pacific Place include, in the rarefied environs of P2 and P3, Dior, Vivienne Tam, Max & Co, Celine, Chanel, Bally, I.T, La Perla, Loewe, Lanvin, DAKS, TOD’s, Alfred Dunhill, a large and glittering Louis Vuitton, Salvatore Ferragamo, Gucci, Hermès, Ermenegildo Zegna, BVLGARI watches and Thomas Pink.
+The L3 Cerruti store has been replaced by Canali where a silk tie will set you back anywhere between HK$1,300 to HK$3,000.

 Military buffs and those looking for quality replica miniature hand-painted toy soldiers need only pop into King & Country (www.kingandcountry.com) for a peek back in time.
 Great renderings, and expensive toys.
 Looking for a Hong Kong bookstore?
 Try the excellent Kelly & Walsh, while music and DVD are available by the shelf-load at Hong Kong Records, a great meeting point at P1.